 Hurdy Gurdies have had many shapes over the years: You can see from the illustration (left) the various shapes they have taken.
-While initially used in churches before they had organs (around 1,100 a.d.? in northern France), It didn't take too long before street musicians used hurdy gurdies in folk music.
+While initially used in churches before they had organs (around 1,100 a.d., in northern France), It didn't take too long before street musicians used hurdy gurdies in folk music.

-It seems that the very earliest medieval hurdy gurdies were box shaped.
+The very earliest medieval hurdy gurdies were box shaped.

 During the 18th & 19th centuries, the instrument was somewhat reinvented.
 It's evolution took it to 6 strings, as well as the addition of resonant sympathy strings.

 Pictured right is an antique from the mid 1800's.
 The owner was very gracious in allowing me to make detailed notes & pictures.